n0rdy/n0rdy-blog/content/posts/20250131/when-postgres-index-meets-bcrypt.md

 WHERE ssn_hash = crypt('0852285111', ssn_hash);
 ```

-The keyword `EXPLAIN` in this case triggers Postgres to build the plan for query, but not run it.
+The keyword `EXPLAIN` in this case triggers Postgres to build the plan for the query, but not run it.
 The results were like this:

 ```plain
 Seq Scan on users  (cost=0.00..182.00 rows=25 width=138)